SonuR12/futureofgadgets.in/EMAIL_VERIFICATION_SETUP.md

 # Email Verification & Password Reset Setup

-This document explains the email verification and password reset features added to the Electronic Web e-commerce platform.
+This document explains the email verification and password reset features added to the Future Of Gadegets e-commerce platform.

 ## 🎯 Features Added